 - Individual Patient Funding requests policy

-- Health and Safety polices, Safeguarding policies, policy for Controlled access/egress, Estates policies, Falls policy, 'Ask and Act' policy; Professional Abuse policy; for approval
+- Health and Safety polices, Safeguarding policies, policy for Controlled access/egress, Estates policies, Falls policy, 'Ask and Act' policy; Professional Abuse policy

 - Ward to board assurance framework

 - Maternity reporting structures

-- WHSSC Quality and Safety key matters
+- Welsh Health Specialised Services Committee Quality and Safety key matters

-An Internal Audit conducted into Clinical Governance has highlighted an opportunity for more effective management of the Quality and Safety Committee Work Programme to include a colour-coded key which easily identifies and highlights reports received on time, late or that remain outstanding.
+An Internal Audit conducted into Clinical Governance has highlighted an opportunity for more effective management of the Quality and Safety Committee Work Programme, to include a colour-coded key which easily identifies and highlights reports received on time, late or that remain outstanding.
 This process was adopted as of June 2017.